CADindustries/robocadSim/README.md

 # robocadSim
 robocadSim repo for users
+1.3 - RE21mini

-1.3.2 - Camera is work now.
+- 1.3.2 - Camera is work now.
 Library for Python added.
 Async channels (more faster)
-1.3.3 - Control Panel added.
+- 1.3.3 - Control Panel added.
 Signs, containers, nameplates and traffic lights are work now
-1.3.4 - Library for Cpp added
+- 1.3.4 - Library for Cpp added
-1.3.4.1 - Camera more faster and RE21mini colors changed
+  - 1.3.4.1 - Camera more faster and RE21mini colors changed
-1.3.5 - Added menu for robot selection and menu for field selection
+- 1.3.5 - Added menu for robot selection and menu for field selection
-1.3.6 - New physics, robot moves normally
+- 1.3.6 - New physics, robot moves normally
+  - 1.3.6.1 - Many bugs fixed, channels stabilized, works faster